0xMiden/miden-client/docs/typedoc/web-client/classes/RpcClient.md

 [`Word`](Word.md)

+The root hash of the note script to fetch.

 #### Returns

 `Promise`\<[`NoteScript`](NoteScript.md)\>

-Promise that resolves to the `NoteScript`
+Promise that resolves to the `NoteScript`.